floooh/oryol/code/Modules/IO/README.md

 ```

 Assigns are resolved recursively, this is useful to remove any hardcoded
-absolute paths from the application.
+absolute paths from an application.
 For instance, the LocalFS filesystem -
 which wraps access to the local hard disc - defines a _root:_ assign
 pointing to the directory where the application executable is located.
 The
 above _tex:_ assign would then point to _root:assets/textures_ instead